More bling for your ring with solid gold phone

 Several of Denmark's richest families, including the owners of toymaker Lego, invested in the developing the blocky, streamline phones, designed by Yeves Behar.

-Luxury market analysts see Aesir's designs as an alternative to high-end, gem-encrusted mobiles by Nokia's British mobile subsidiary Vertu, costing from $6,500 to $72,500.
+Luxury market analysts see Aesir's designs as an alternative to high-end, gem-encrusted mobiles by Nokia's British mobile subsidiary Vertu NOK1V.HE, costing from $6,500 to $72,500.

 Russia's ultra-rich may well plunk down thousands to flaunt Aesir's gold mobiles, art-market investment expert Natalia Legotina said.